teachbsd/course/README.md

-# Teaching Operating Systems with Observability and Tracing #
+# Teaching Operating Systems with Tracing #

 ## A set of courses for students and software practitioners ##